konflux-ci/release-service-catalog/catalog/pipeline/fbc-release/0.21/README.md

 ## Changelog

+### Changes since 0.20
+- iibIndexImage and iibIndexImageResolved pipelineResults were added.
+These come from the task results in extract-index-image

 ### Changes since 0.19
 - adds new tasks `get-ocp-version` and `update-ocp-tag` to update version tag for `targetIndex`, `fromIndex` and `binaryImage` with valid OCP Version